The Association shall be known as the National Association of Boat Owners.

 9.3 Winding Up

-If on the winding up or dissolution of the Association there remains after the settling of all liabilities any property whatsoever, this shall not be paid to or distributed among the members of the Association, but shall be given to such a registered Charity or charities established for similar charitable purposes as the Association shall decide.
+If on the winding up or dissolution of the Association there remains after the settling of all liabilities any assets whatsoever, this shall not be paid to or distributed among the members of the Association, but shall be given to such a registered charity or charities established for similar charitable purposes as the Association shall decide in consultation with the membership.